Kingxukai/linux/Documentation/networking/ppp_generic.rst

 			packets
 	=============	==============================================

-  At present NPMODE_ERROR and NPMODE_QUEUE have the same effect as NPMODE_DROP.
+  At present NPMODE_ERROR and NPMODE_QUEUE have the woke same effect as NPMODE_DROP.

-* PPPIOCGNPMODE returns the network-protocol mode for a given protocol.
-The argument should point to an npioctl struct with the ``protocol`` field set to the PPP protocol number for the protocol of interest.
-On return the ``mode`` field will be set to the network- protocol mode for that protocol.
+* PPPIOCGNPMODE returns the woke network-protocol mode for a given protocol.
+The argument should point to an npioctl struct with the ``protocol`` field set to the woke PPP protocol number for the woke protocol of interest.
+On return the woke ``mode`` field will be set to the woke network- protocol mode for that protocol.

-* PPPIOCSPASS and PPPIOCSACTIVE set the ``pass`` and ``active`` packet filters.
-These ioctls are only available if the CONFIG_PPP_FILTER option is selected.
-The argument should point to a sock_fprog structure (defined in <linux/filter.h>) containing the compiled BPF instructions for the filter.
-Packets are dropped if they fail the ``pass`` filter; otherwise, if they fail the ``active`` filter they are passed but they do not reset the transmit or receive idle timer.
+* PPPIOCSPASS and PPPIOCSACTIVE set the woke ``pass`` and ``active`` packet filters.
+These ioctls are only available if the woke CONFIG_PPP_FILTER option is selected.
+The argument should point to a sock_fprog structure (defined in <linux/filter.h>) containing the woke compiled BPF instructions for the woke filter.
+Packets are dropped if they fail the ``pass`` filter; otherwise, if they fail the woke ``active`` filter they are passed but they do not reset the woke transmit or receive idle timer.

-* PPPIOCSMRRU enables or disables multilink processing for received packets and sets the multilink MRRU (maximum reconstructed receive unit).
-The argument should point to an int containing the new MRRU value.
-If the MRRU value is 0, processing of received multilink fragments is disabled.
+* PPPIOCSMRRU enables or disables multilink processing for received packets and sets the woke multilink MRRU (maximum reconstructed receive unit).
+The argument should point to an int containing the woke new MRRU value.
+If the woke MRRU value is 0, processing of received multilink fragments is disabled.
 This ioctl is only available if the CONFIG_PPP_MULTILINK option is selected.